“The most effective way to do it is to do it.” Amelia Earhart

 Another failure or another opportunity to figure out how to direct it the way that I would like it?
 And so on….

-After reading this, if you are struggling as I have often on the journey to your self-discovery, close your eyes and think hard about what gave you the greatest joy as a child.
-It may have been just a general idea or feeling — not necessarily a decided career path.
+After reading this, if you struggle as I do on the journey to your self-discovery, close your eyes and think hard about what gave you the greatest joy as a child.
+It may be just a general idea or feeling — not necessarily a decided career path.
 It may be the way you feel when you did an activity – that warm, tingly feeling of longing that you get when you think about your destiny…

 What is it that brings the greatest joy that a person can have?
 Maybe it is to live in the state of active living, building bridges to others, being an example… not looking back in the past with regret or past hang-ups or ahead in the future anxiously… neither are real after all.
 The past is lived but the reality is really just a perception through your senses of your perspective … yes, even your reality is a perception – that requires our brain to process… imagine how we can get fooled by optical illusions and take it to every level of our brain’s processing.